mavverixx/Blog-preview-card-main/README.md

-Below is a complete README in Markdown format for the Blog preview card solution.
-You can copy and paste it directly into your README.md file in Visual Studio Code.

 # Blog preview card solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.